quasipedia/slack-bgg/README.md

   - [ ] Requests to APIs are not async (no python3 → no cake!)
   - [ ] Sorting of search results is not very useful (try to find the game ID of _Risk!_ or _Monopoly_ if you don't believe me!)
-  - [ ] No pagination for search result
+  - [ ] No pagination for search results

 Also, limitations you should be aware that are not due to my code but to Slack API limitations: